keyvank/tsp/src/1-build.md

 ## Wires

 Enough explanation, lets jump into the code.
 Now that we know the concept of voltage, we can emulate an electrical wire.
+Our model of a wire is a piece of conductor which has a certain "height" (Voltage!).
+We'll use instances of wires to feed the inputs of our gates and retrieve their outputs.
+Normally, in electronic circuits, there are only two possible voltages, representing logical zeros and ones, so it might make sense to allow our `Wire`s to only accept two different states.
+In the real world however, you might make mistakes while designing your circuits.
+You might connect the ends of your wire to endpoints with different voltages, causing short-circuits.
+You might also forget to connect your wire to anything at all.
+In this case, the voltage of the wire represents neither 0 nor 1.

 A wire in our emulation can have 4 different states:

 * Free (The wire is not connected to anything)
 * Zero (The wire is connected to the ground thus has 0 voltage)